 A canon lawyer well seasoned in marriage tribunals is confirming that a seeming exception presented by Cdl.
-Gerhard Müller last week that supposedly allows some divorced and civilly remarried Catholics to receive Holy Communion while still living as husband and wife is not even a real possibility.
+Gerhard Müller last week that supposedly allows some divorced-and-civilly-remarried Catholics to receive Holy Communion while still living as husband and wife is not even a real possibility.

-Church Militant reported on statements made in an interview published December 31 by the former prefect of the Congregation for the Doctrine of the Faith.
+Church Militant reported on statements made in an interview published Dec.
+31 by the former prefect of the Congregation for the Doctrine of the Faith.
 During the interview, Cdl.
-Müller stated that "It is possible that the penitent may be convinced in conscience, and with good reasons, of the invalidity of the first marriage even though they cannot offer canonical proof."
+Müller stated, "It is possible that the penitent may be convinced in conscience, and with good reasons, of the invalidity of the first marriage even though they cannot offer canonical proof."
 Speaking of such Catholics, who went on to divorce and civilly remarry, the cardinal stated, "In this case, the marriage that is valid before God would be the second one, and the pastor could grant the sacrament."

 Doubting the cardinal's statement, Church Militant reached out to an experienced canon lawyer, Fr.
 Dean Perri, who has worked for years in the marriage tribunal for the diocese of Rhode Island.
-Father Perri confirmed that the lack of validity of the first marriage doesn't elevate the second civil marriage to a sacrament.
+Father Perri confirmed the lack of validity of the first marriage doesn't elevate the second civil marriage to a sacrament.
 "First of all, the second marriage is not sacramental and therefore not valid in the eyes of the Church," said Fr.
 Perri.